Skip to main content

 The Bottom Line

 Construction zone accidents in NC involve higher penalties, multiple potentially liable parties, and unique hazards that make these cases more complex than a typical crash.
-Fines double in active work zones, and injuring a worker can result in felony charges.
+Fines double in active work zones, an additional $250 fine applies in specially-designated zones, and injuring a worker can result in felony charges.
 Liability may fall on the construction company, NCDOT, another driver, or a combination.
+The contractor's failure to comply with federal MUTCD standards is often the strongest liability theory -- and the Traffic Control Plan is a public record you can obtain.
 NC's contributory negligence rule applies, so protecting evidence of your own safe driving is essential.

 Why Construction Zone Accidents Are Increasing in NC